nextdaymedia/cmp/CUSTOM.md

 	mycustomimplementation.on('receiveConsent', function() {
 		window.__cmp('giveConsent');

-		// Make sure to reload the page after giving consent so quality ads will be rendered window.location.reload();
+		// Make sure to reload the page after giving consent so quality ads will be rendered (NOT REQUIRED) window.location.reload();
 	});
 </script>